rtmigo/file_errors/README.md

 working with the file system.

 Some systems report missing file or missing parent directory as two different errors.
-Others generalize both problems to the same error code.
+Others report both problems with the same error code.
 In addition, the error codes on different systems are different.

 These functions interpret the [OSError.errorCode](https://api.dart.dev/stable/dart-io/OSError/errorCode.html)